-4. Using only the provided thermodynamic data at the beginning of the question (or what you obtained in question 2), derive the condition on the applied voltage ($\Delta E{applied}$) compared to a voltage (ΔE{th}) for the process to be thermodynamically favorable at 298 K between the electrodes, if all reactants and products are in their standard state.
-Place a check mark next to the right condition and give the numerical value to 3 decimal places.
+4. Using only the provided thermodynamic data (or question 2), derive the condition on the applied voltage between electrodes, $\Delta E{\text{applied}}$, and compare with the thermodynamic value at 298 K, ΔE{th} , calculated when all reactants and products are in their standard state.
+Give the numerical value (with 3 decimal places) and tick the right condition.